Santana and Ortiz: All Elite Wrestling (2019–2024)

 On August 31, 2019, at All Out, Santana and Ortiz debuted as heels for All Elite Wrestling (AEW), attacking both Lucha Brothers (Pentagón Jr. and Fénix) and Nick Jackson after their tag team ladder match.
 On October 2, the inaugural episode of Dynamite, they teamed with Chris Jericho in the main event and defeated The Elite (Kenny Omega and The Young Bucks).
 Led by Jericho, they subsequently formed a new faction along with Sammy Guevara and Jake Hager called The Inner Circle.
 On the November 18, 2020 episode of Dynamite, Konnan reunited with Santana and Ortiz during an Inner Circle party in Las Vegas.
 On the February 9, 2022 episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest and walking out.
 It was later announced that Jericho and Hager would face Santana and Ortiz in a tag team match the following week, with it being billed as the Inner Circle Implodes match.
 On the March 9, 2022 episode of Dynamite, the Inner Circle was disbanded after Jericho and Hager attacked Santana and Ortiz and formed an alliance with 2point0 and Daniel Garcia.
 On the June 15, 2022 special episode of Dynamite Road Rager, Ortiz would have his head shaved after losing a hair vs. hair match to Jericho.
-On the June 29, 2022 at Blood And Guts, they competed in the main event, defeating the Jericho Appreciation Society.
+On the June 29, 2022 at Blood And Guts, Santana and Ortiz competed in the main event with Eddie Kingston and the Blackpool Combat Club, defeating the Jericho Appreciation Society in a Blood and Guts match.
+During the match, Santana suffered a torn ACL and was rendered out indefinitely.

 During his absence, it was reported Santana and Ortiz had problems working together.
 After the tag team returned following Santana's recovery from injury, Santana had his ring name changed to Mike Santana.
 The team competed alongside the Blackpool Combat Club losing to Kingston, Penta El Zero M and Best Friends' Trent Beretta, Chuck Taylor and Orange Cassidy in a Stadium Stampede match at All In at Wembley Stadium on August 27.
 After the event, the team disbanded which led to a match on AEW Rampage on October 27, where Santana defeated Ortiz.
 In March 2024, Santana's profile was removed from AEW's official website, ending his almost five-year tenure with the company.